emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | ------------- |
 | 143           |

-**If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?**
+**6. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?**
 ```sql
 WITH pizza_costs AS (
   SELECT